jju/stubbl/teams/carcosantatters.md

 ## History

 The Tatters have always been a very good team.
-Defensive-minded without really flashy stars, they won the first Green Cup they entered as an expansion team.
-The Tatters didn't defend their title and lost in the quarterfinals of GCIII (but still accumulated more points than either of the semifinal losers).
-They bashed their way to second place in the rejuvenated UBBL which we have better statistics for.
-They only have two non-winning seasons on record, and the GCV Memorial was only a street level brawl, so it hardly counts.
+Defensive-minded without really flashy stars,

 ### Seasons

-#unfinished
+The Tatters won the first Green Cup they entered as an expansion team.
+The Tatters didn't defend their title and lost in the quarterfinals of GCIII (but still accumulated more points than either of the semifinal losers, which got them the Tough Brake award).

+Under former player BSEncef's leadership the Tatters bashed their way to second place in the rejuvenated UBBL.
+While the GCVII campaign went terribly, it remains their only losing pro-level season on record.

 #### Projection GCXI